Skip to content

 North CoastBest Egyptian Destinations

-The North Coast of Egypt extends along the Egyptian coast that overlooks the Mediterranean Sea.
+The North Coast of Egypt extends along the coast overlooking the Mediterranean Sea.
 It is one of the best Egyptian destinations to visit this summer.
-The North Coast is littered with major cities, like Alexandria and Marsa Matrouh, along with smaller compounds and resorts usually inhabited during the summer vacation by tourists from inside or outside of Egypt.
+The North Coast is littered with major cities, like Alexandria and Marsa Matrouh, along with smaller compounds and resorts usually inhabited during summer vacation by tourists from inside or outside of Egypt.
 People are always drawn to the fantastic weather and the beautiful beaches.

-Marassi in the North Coast region is one of the newer cities that have attracted droves of local and foreign tourists for the past few years for its gorgeous beaches and exciting activities and nightlife throughout the summer months every year.
+Marassi in the North Coast region is one of the newer cities that have attracted droves of local and foreign tourists for the past few years for its gorgeous beaches, exciting activities, and nightlife throughout the summer months every year.

-Another resort is Sidi Abdelrahman, which is known for its sparkling clear waters and luxurious hotels.
+Another resort is Sidi Abdelrahman, known for its sparkling clear waters and luxurious hotels.
 It is a few kilometres drive from Marina.

-Further along, the coast is Marsa Matrouh city, an older gem that must not be missed.
-Walk along its Cornish to Agiba Beach for a swim; a small piece of paradise on earth, with its clear, turquoise waters that cannot fail to tempt you to take a dip, or head to its busy markets to see what treasures the locals have to offer.
+Further along the coast is Marsa Matrouh City, an older gem that must not be missed.
+Walk along its Cornish to Agiba Beach for a swim, a small piece of paradise on earth, with its clear, turquoise waters that cannot tempt you to dip.
+Or head to its busy markets to see what treasures the locals have to offer.

-If you’re looking for a bit of history, check if the Rommel Museum is open for visitors.
-The Museum displays the remaining possessions of the general who was in charge of the German troops in Egypt during WWII and the location of the museum is actually the cave where he conducted his military operations.
+If you’re looking for some history, check if the Rommel Museum is open for visitors.
+The Museum displays the remaining possessions of the general in charge of the German troops in Egypt during WWII.
+It is located in the cave where he conducted his military operations.

-All of these attractions and more are waiting for you in one of the most enchanting countries in the world.
-Egypt is not just the land of history; it is also the land of the future.
-It offers activities and exciting options for people of all ages and interests, so make sure to plan ahead for what is sure to be a wonderful vacation!
+All these attractions and more are waiting for you in one of the most enchanting countries in the world.
+Egypt is not just the land of history but also the land of the future.
+It offers activities and exciting options for people of all ages and interests, so plan for what will be a wonderful vacation!

 Leave a comment